isc-projects/kea/doc/guide/dhcp4-srv.rst

 point.

-Making a reservation for a mobile host that may visit multiple subnets requires a separate host definition in each subnet it is expected to visit.
+Making a reservation for a mobile host that may visit multiple subnets requires a separate host definition in each subnet that host is expected to visit.
 It is not possible to define multiple host definitions with the same hardware address in a single subnet.
 Multiple host definitions with the same hardware address are valid if each is in a different subnet.

-Adding host reservation incurs a performance penalty.
+Adding host reservations incurs a performance penalty.
 In principle, when a server that does not support host reservation responds to a query, it needs to check whether there is a lease for a given address being considered for allocation or renewal.
 The server that does support host